You know that old saying in medicine: an ounce of prevention

 is worth a pound of cure?
 It extends to diesel RV maintenance too.
 In fact,

-making a major investment in a Diesel RV isn’t a good idea if you can’t spare a
+making a major investment in a diesel RV isn’t a good idea if you can’t spare a

 few moments now and then to make sure that it’s running at its very best.
 But